 The Cavalier King Charles Spaniel is a docile companion dog that is easy to please.
 This gentle toy breed is content so long as you meet their exercise needs (these small dogs are surprisingly energetic!) and ensure they have regular companionship.

 The Cavalier King Charles Spaniel tends only to bark when warranted or encountering other dogs (so long as we meet their basic needs.)
-When their needs go unmet, however, the CKC can be a problem barker.
+However, when their needs go unmet, the CKC can be a problem barker.

 Does the Bichon Frise Bark A Lot?